Emotional Counseling

 My core techniques are open-ended questions that beget truth and guided imagery that resources deeper healing within a relaxed body state (parasympathetic nervous system).

 I’m particularly attuned to scientific research that demonstrates the benefits of breathing and meditative practices.
-They include common ones such as:
+They include:

 -